Stillbirth

 Often the cause is unknown.
 Causes may include pregnancy complications such as pre-eclampsia and birth complications, problems with the placenta or umbilical cord, birth defects, infections such as malaria and syphilis, and poor health in the mother.
 Risk factors include a mother's age over 35, smoking, drug use, use of assisted reproductive technology, and first pregnancy.
 Stillbirth may be suspected when no fetal movement is felt.
 Confirmation is by ultrasound.

 Worldwide prevention of most stillbirths is possible with improved health systems.
 Around half of stillbirths occur during childbirth, with this being more common in the developing than developed world.
 Otherwise, depending on how far along the pregnancy is, medications may be used to start labor or a type of surgery known as dilation and evacuation may be carried out.
-Following a stillbirth, people are at higher risk of another one; however, most subsequent pregnancies do not have similar problems.
+Following a stillbirth, women are at higher risk of another one; however, most subsequent pregnancies do not have similar problems.
 Depression, financial loss, and family breakdown are known complications.

-Worldwide in 2019, there were an estimated 2.0 million stillbirths that occurred after 28 weeks of pregnancy (about 1 for every 72 births).
-They occur most commonly in low income settings, particularly the Middle east and Sub-Saharan Africa.
-In the United States, for every 167 births there is one stillbirth.
+Worldwide in 2021, there were an estimated 1.9 million stillbirths that occurred after 28 weeks of pregnancy (about 1 for every 72 births).
+More than three-quarters of estimated stillbirths in 2021 occurred in sub-Saharan Africa and South Asia, with 47% of the global total in sub-Saharan Africa and 32% in South Asia.
 Stillbirth rates have declined, though more slowly since the 2000s.
+According to UNICEF, the total number of stillbirths declined by 35%, from 2.9 million in 2000 to 1.9 million in 2021.
+It is estimated that if the stillbirth rate for each country stays at the 2021 level, 17.5 million babies will be stillborn by 2030.